prvdmwrong/prvdmwrong/docs/reference/core/modding/get-startup-options.md

 # getIgnitionOptions

-Returns the ignition configuration options.
+Returns the startup configuration options.
 Options are reconciled with default values.

 === "Luau"